david-schaller/AsymmeTree/README.md

 For the constraints to avoid extinction, the loss rates in the respective branches are temporarily set to zero.
 Note that if replacing HGT is enabled (`replace_prob` >0.0), then the resulting tree may contain loss leaves even if the loss rate is zero since replacement is modeled by a loss of a paralog.
-Hence, constructing the observable tree (see below) also becomes relevant in the latter setting.
+Hence, constructing the pruned tree (see below) also becomes relevant in the latter setting.

 AsymmeTree supports transfer distance bias for horizontal gene transfers similar as the tool SaGePhy (Kundu and Bansal 2019).
 If this bias is enabled, then, in case of an additive transfer (no homolog in the recipient species is replaced), the time elapsed since the last common ancestor of the **species** branches and the HGT event is used for computing the weights, whereas, for a replacing transfer, the time elapsed since the last common ancestor of the respective **gene** branches and the HGT event is used.
 </details>

-The function `observable_tree(tree)` returns the observable part of a gene tree, i.e., it copies the tree, removes all branches that lead to loss events only and suppresses all inner nodes with only one child.
+The function `prune_losses(tree)` returns the observable part of a gene tree, i.e., it copies the tree, removes all branches that lead to loss events only and suppresses all inner nodes with only one child.
 It also removes the planted root.

 <details>